 Changes to the UK corporation tax rates were substantively enacted as part of Finance Bill 2016 (on 7 September 2016).
 These include reductions to the main rate to reduce the rate to 17% from 1 April 2020.
-Deferred taxes at the Balance Sheet date have been measured using this enacted tax rate and reflected in these financial statements.
+Subsequent to year end, a reversal of these plans and maintenance of the current 19% rate was announced in the UK Budget and this was enacted on 17 March 2020.
+The relevant deferred tax balances have therefore been measured at 19%.